SlavkoPar/JSBelgrade-MERN/README.md

 This is the sample of generating code for `menu-meal' relation.\
 You can clone this script, and customize it for other relations you need.\
-Generator will re-generate code for CRUD operations of two related entites: 'parent table' -> 'child table',\
+Generator will re-generate code for CRUD operations of two related entites: `'parent table' -> 'child table'`,\
 based on relation **categories** -> **questions**.\
 It is especially useful for Admin modules, where apps have many tables to maintain.
   *  NodeJS script copies **categories** folder to **menus** folder.